 SBA 8a application requirements want you to demonstrate that your business can demonstrate a minimum of $250,000 in gross sales for the previous year.

 Previous contracting experience with state or federal agencies is preferred.
 However, having an experienced 8a certification application development consultant can be helpful in explaining any lack of experience.

-SBA 8 a Application Requirements – Net Worth and Financials
+SBA 8a Certification Application Requirements – Net Worth and Financials

 Your personal net worth should not be over $250K.
-SBA certification application and 8a qualifications requirements consider an assessment of all your cash, bonds, stocks, savings and checking accounts, automobiles, etc. If you are not sure, you may want to invest in an accountant to check these financial details.
+SBA 8a certification application requirements consider an assessment of all your cash, bonds, stocks, savings and checking accounts, automobiles, etc. If you are not sure, you may want to invest in an accountant to check these financial details.

 Although you have to disclose 401-Ks and retirements, they are not considered for personal net worth to get your 8a status.